 Millions of people in the United States are suffering from some degree of alcohol use disorder (AUD).
 If your drinking has progressed beyond an occasional night out with friends, it might be time to find reliable help.
-Did you know that a men’s alcohol rehab could help you stop drinking and teach you how to avoid future relapses?
+Did you know that a men’s alcohol rehab in North Carolina could help you stop drinking and teach you how to avoid future relapses?
 You can recover your independence from alcohol and start rebuilding the pieces of your life that alcohol has destroyed.

 Do You Have a Drinking Problem?